kinestetika/Calisp/README.md

     --threads                   # of threads used, default 4 --isotope                   13C, 14C, 15N, 17O, 18O, 2H, 3H, 33S, 34S or 36S, default 13C
-    --bin_delimiter             character that separates the bin ID from the remainder of protein IDs, default '_' --mass_accuracy             accuracy of peak m/z identifications, default 10 ppm --isotope_abundance_matrix  path to file with isotope matrix, a default file is included with calisp --compute_clumps            use only if you want to compute clumpiness
+    --bin_delimiter             character that separates the bin ID from the remainder of protein IDs, default '_' (use "none" to not consider bins at all) --mass_accuracy             accuracy of peak m/z identifications, default 10 ppm --isotope_abundance_matrix  path to file with isotope matrix, a default file is included with calisp --compute_clumps            use only if you want to compute clumpiness